 Habitat Site Designation Standards & Practices or elsewhere does it state that the MCA designation type requires new or additional regulations or regulatory management mechanisms; DLCD staff confirmed this repeatedly to proposing groups.
 The proposal recommends no new regulations or related management mechanisms, based on input from the public.
 However, this proposed designation is in no way without, exclusive of, or incompatible with established site or coastwide regulations or regulatory management mechanisms.
-Regulatory and non-regulatory mechanisms are generally both necessary for effective management regulations, policies and plans.
+Regulatory and non-regulatory mechanisms are generally both necessary for effective management.
+The proposed MCA designation conforms and is compatible with all preexisting and any future management regulations, policies and plans.
 Regulatory management mechanisms and their application, limited or otherwise, are clearly and absolutely required by law and remain necessary currently and into the future.
 Hence there is no discernable "conflict with management interest[s]" or with the proposed MCA designation.
 Unfortunately, the status quo - limited agency capacity and budgets - clearly prevents the implementation or enforcement of several current regulatory management measures.
 Fortunately, however, the proposed non-regulatory management measures (NRMMs) will fill many gaps in these and other agency site management needs and capacities without significantly impacting agencies or their budgets.